-The TCCC guidelines currently address the need for Combat medical personnel to discuss with the casualty the care that is being provided.
+The TCCC guidelines currently address the need for combat medical personnel the provider to discuss with the casualty the care that is being provided.
 Though important, this recommendation ignores other communications needs.
-The individual providing care should also ensure that a request for casualty evacuation is submitted, if warranted.
-An evacuation request must include a standardized 9-line medical evacuation (MEDEVAC) request and, depending on theater requirements, may require MIST (Mechanism/Injuries/Symptoms/Treatments) reporting to the Patient Evacuation Coordination Cell.^{38,39}
+The individual providing care should also ensure that a request for casualty evacuation is submitted if warranted.
+An evacuation request must include a standardized 9-Line MEDEVAC request and, depending on theater requirements, may require MIST (Mechanism / Injuries / Symptoms / Treatments) reporting to the Patient Evacuation Coordination Cell (CENTCOM FRAGO)

-The first responders on scene or Combat medical personnel should ensure that tactical unit leadership is kept fully informed of the casualty's status.
+The first responders on scene or combat medical personnel should ensure that tactical unit leadership is kept fully informed of the casualty's status.
 If feasible, it is also helpful to interact with the evacuation platform medical personnel as well as with providers at the next level of care.